The Astrology Podcast

 DG: Yeah.
-Well, I think the last possibility is probably the safest to make that it was certainly an example of the kinds of practices that could have been used in this period and this timeframe.
+Well, I think the last possibility is probably the safest to make, that it was certainly an example of the kinds of practices that could have been used in this period and this timeframe.
 If we’re really being cautious, we probably shouldn’t go any further than that.
 I just thought that the coincidence of the material was so striking that it just seemed to me that it wasn’t a completely far-fetched thought to think that it might have some connection with Paulus and the kinds of astrology that he was teaching.

 CB: Sure.
 And well, assuming that it’s not Paulus himself, then it will show for sure that this tradition of using the seven planetary lots was used outside of Paulus by other astrologers in Egypt in the fourth century.

 CB: Right.
 Cuz it’s like by the time of Abu Ma’shar they received these two lot traditions where they’re probably drawing on like Dorotheus and Valens.
-The Persian–

 DG: And they are calling them planetary lots, but they’re not using planets in their formulae.
 So, what’s going on there?
 Something’s wrong.

-CB: Right.
-My personal opinion at this point is I think that the planetary lot tradition, the Hermetic lots that Paulus had probably originated with a text somewhere around the third century.
+CB: Right, I have to imagine, my personal opinion at this point is I think that the planetary lot tradition, the Hermetic lots that Paulus had probably originated with a text somewhere around the third century.
 So like a century after Valens some text is written and attributed to Hermes, but that’s different than the earlier lot tradition which also may have been attributed to Hermes in a completely separate text which had those alternative calculations for Eros and necessity.
 And then that’s why in the medieval tradition you see the confluence of these two traditions, and they don’t know what to do.
 So they just merge them, and they use the older tradition for Eros and necessity that comes from Valens and Dorotheus.
 And then they use Paulus’s tradition for the rest of the planetary lots for Jupiter and Mars and Saturn and whatever.

 CB: Well, you can say that we don’t have any evidence for these lots, all seven lots prior to the fourth century CE.